gboersma/jdot/readme.md

 This will build the library.

-- java -cp target/jdot-0.0.1-SNAPSHOT.jar org.leadinglight.jdot.samples.Abstract
+- java -cp target/jdot-0.0.1-SNAPSHOT.jar info.leadinglight.jdot.samples.Abstract

 Generate the graph for the abstract.gv sample (same as in Graphviz distro), and display it in the browser.
-Look in the org.leadinglight.jdot.samples package for a complete list of samples.
+Look in the info.leadinglight.jdot.samples package for a complete list of samples.

 License
 =======